freude/NanoNet/README.md

 Below we demonstrate band structure computation for an infinite atomic chain with two atoms A and B per unit cell [--A---B--].
 1. First, one needs to specify atomic species and corresponding basis sets.
-We assume that each atom posses one s-type atomic orbital with energies -1 eV and -0.7 eV respectively.
-It is possible to use predefined basis sets as is shown in examples in the ipython notebooks.
+We assume that each atom has one s-type atomic orbital with energies -1 eV and -0.7 eV respectively.
+It is also possible to use predefined basis sets as is shown in examples in the ipython notebooks.

     ```python